mananahmed/syllabi/southasia_historiography.md

 ### February 9: The Question of Kingship
 *	Richards, John F, "The Formulation of Imperial Authority under Akbar and Jahangir," in *Kingship and Authority in South Asia*. ed.
 John F. Richards.
 Madison: University of Wisconsin (South Asian Studies Pub.
 No. 3), 1978
 *	Chattopadhyaya, B. D. “Political Processes and Structure of Polity in Early Medieval India: Problems of Perspective.” *Social Scientist* 13, no. 6 (1985): 3–34
 *	O’Hanlon, Rosalind.
-“Issues of Masculinity in North Indian History: The Bangash Nawabs of Farrukhabad.”
-Indian Journal of Gender Studies 4, no. 1 (March 1997): 1–19.
+“Issues of Masculinity in North Indian History: The Bangash Nawabs of Farrukhabad.” *Indian Journal of Gender Studies* 4, no. 1 (March 1997): 1–19.
 *	Inden, Ronald B. *Imagining India*.
 Indiana University Press, 1990. [chp 5]
 *	Subrahmanyam, Sanjay and David Shulman.
 "The Men Who Would Be King?
 The Politics of Expansion in Early Seventeenth-Century Northern Tamilnadu." *Modern Asian Studies* 24, no. (2) (1990): pp. 225-48

 ### February 16: The Question of the Peasant
+* Raychaudhuri, Tapan, "The Agrarian System of Mughal India, *Enquiry* vol 2, no. 1.
+Spring 1965, pp. 92-121.
 *	Habib, Irfan. *The Agrarian System of Mughal India*.
 Oxford: Oxford University Press, 1963. [chp 3-4]
 * Stein, Burton. *Peasant state and society in medieval South India* Delhi: Oxford University Press, 1980. [chp 2]
 *	Mukhia, Harbans.
 "Was There Feudalism in Indian History?" *Journal of Peasant Studies* 8, no. 3 (1981): 272-310.